c-scale-community/workflow-automated-river-forecasts/README.md

 * `convert_data.py` functionality to convert downloaded data into suitable forcing input for a `wflow_sbm` model

 ## Usage
 1. Firstly, download the ERA5 and SEAS5 data from the Climate Data Store.
-The script automatically downloads SEAS5 data of the current month, and ERA5 data of the previous month. '--output_dir' sets the directory where the downloaded files are stored.
+ERA5 files are dowloaded upto the provided date, and the SEAS5 forecasts are downloaded starting from the provided date.
+The script requires the following input parameters:
+`--output_dir` sets the directory where the downloaded files are stored, `--date_string` expects a string (YYYY_MM) of the current month, `--staticmaps_fn` expects the path to the file containing the staticmaps input of the Wflow model (used to set the bounding box for the ERA5 and SEAS5 downloads.
 ```
-python download_data.py --output_dir "workdir"
+python download_data.py --output_dir "workdir" --date_string "2022_01" --staticmaps_fn "../../Data/Model_input/staticmaps.nc"
 ```

 2. Resample the downloaded data to the model grid.
+The script requires the following input parameters:
 `--dir_downloads` refers to the directory with the downloaded data ('--output_dir' from the previous script), and `--output_dir` to the directory where the forcing files are exported to (currently set to the `wflow` model directory).
+`--date_string` expects a string (YYYY_MM) of the current month.
 See the script for the optional settings (location of model maps, ERA5 and SEAS5 elevation maps, and lapse rate value).
 ```
-python convert_data.py --dir_downloads "workdir" --output_dir "wflow_rhine"
+python convert_data.py --dir_downloads "workdir" --output_dir "wflow_rhine" --date_string "2022_01"
 ```

 3. Run the wflow model with the new forcing, both for ERA5 and SEAS5 data.
 Model runs need to be performed every month, where